skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

     Regions](https://help.skytap.com/understanding-regions.html#understanding-regions)

 **NOTE**: ***Create a LOCK on the Azure resource group** that
     contains the Skytap on Azure service.
-This lock is may help prevent someone from accidentally deleting your Skytap on Azure subscription that resides in an Azure resource group.*
+This lock may help prevent someone from accidentally deleting your Skytap on Azure subscription that resides in an Azure resource group.*